 I help organisations and artists in all stages of their career find their own unique way of establishing meaningful connections with audiences.
 This includes helping to articulate their artistic vision, assisting with communication techniques, developing educational content and presentations, and workshopping innovative methods of audience engagement.

+I am an experienced and well regarded Australian Teaching Artist.
 Reach out to discuss the next steps in your artistic and pedagogical journey.

 Photo: Keith Saunders

 “I have been impressed with Michael’s ability to enthuse stakeholders, coordinate complex performances and nurture innovative musical practice… Michael understands that successful projects need to be sustainable.”Wayne Chandler

 “I have never been musical and have no confidence in teaching music but after today’s professional learning I feel a little more confident.
 I will start with the simple activities to teach students about beat”Classroom Teacher